-All WORC grants will be expected to enroll, and submit performance reporting for, at least one participant; applicants may propose to utilize funding sources other than WORC to provide allowable services to grant participants, but in such cases participants must meet the eligibility criteria, and activities must be allowable, under the terms of the FOA.
-Proposed WORC projects must not exceed 50% of the project budget for allowable equipment purchases and renovations.
+All WORC grants will be expected to enroll, and submit performance reporting for, at least one participant; that is, even applicants applying for a small grant and that devote a percentage of their budget to equipment purchases and capital improvements must still enroll participants.
+Applicants may propose to utilize funding sources other than WORC to provide allowable services to grant participants, but in such cases, participants must meet the eligibility criteria, and activities must be allowable, under the terms of the FOA.
+Proposed WORC projects must not exceed 50%, or \$100,000, of a grant award, whichever is less, on allowable equipment purchases and renovations.